Jan Linsen: Life

 While on a ship setting out from Italy for an unknown destination, he was captured by Moorish pirates.
 He was brought to the coast where he was robbed from all his possessions.
-He was lead to the leader of the pirates and was able to survive this episode due to an exceptional event.
+He was led to the leader of the pirates and was able to survive this episode due to an exceptional event.
 He later painted a scene of this encounter that still hung in Hoorn when the Dutch biographer Arnold Houbraken was writing his work De groote schouburgh der Nederlantsche konstschilders en schilderessen published in 1718.

 He died young when during an argument over a card game at the inn "Croon van Sweden" in Hoorn, he was stabbed by another cardplayer who was his friend.
 He died shortly after.